VictorCMiraldo/victorcmiraldo.github.io/research.md

-Here is where you are going to find somewhat more detailed information about my academic background.
-This page is intended to be a informal *CV*.
-For specifics, such as transcript of records and diplomas, contact me via e-mail.
+This page is a informal summary of my publications and the research projects I've been involed in.

 # Publications